 The Umoja program provides a variety of support services to support student retention, graduation, transfer to four-year institutions, and overall academic success.
-These include first-year classes which students take together as a learning cohort (English 92 in the fall with Counseling 110, and English 120AC in the spring with Counseling 116 and Ethnic Studies 112), academic counseling, student mentoring, financial support (including course materials and potential scholarships), special seminars, cultural workshops, and field trips.
+These include first-year classes which students take together as a learning cohort, academic counseling, student mentoring, financial support (including course materials and potential scholarships), special seminars, cultural workshops, and field trips.
 The program is open to all College of Marin students.
 If students have already taken the coursework, they are still eligible for other services and participation.
-For more information contact umojaprogram@marin.edu.
+For more information contact umojaprogram@marin. edu or visit the EOPS office, LC 160.